BadBob2021/videos/video_uxp.md

 ## MetaBuild & UXP

-Topics: This is a recording of a knowledge session held by Chicu in order to introduce UXP engineering team to MetaBuild and how the two platforms work together.
+Topics: This is a recording of a knowledge session held by Alexandru Chiculita to introduce the UXP engineering team to MetaBuild and how the two platforms work together.

 Date: 19 Nov 2020